 The Grand Dining Room offered a serene, elegant start to the day with fresh fruit, flaky pastries, and made-to-order omelets, while the Terrace Café provided a more relaxed atmosphere with sweeping sea views and a wide array of fresh, high-quality and nourishing flavors.

-Even as non-drinkers and non-coffee people, we never felt like we were missing out.
-The focus here is on quality — from ingredients to service — and that consistency made every meal onboard a memorable part of our journey.
+Even as non-drinkers and non-coffee people, we never felt left out.
+The focus here is quality—ingredients, service, consistency—and that made every meal feel intentional.

-One afternoon, I treated myself to a back and neck massage by the pool, which was absolute bliss — professional, soothing, and just what I needed after a day of exploring.
+One afternoon, I treated myself to a back and neck massage by the pool—and wow.
+Exactly what my body needed after days of walking historic streets.

 What’s Included: